 Subd.
-11. Digital signature or digitally signed.
-"Digital signature" or "digitally signed" means a transformation of a message using an asymmetric cryptosystem such that a person having the initial message and the signer's public key can accurately determine:
+11. Digital signature.
+"Digital signature" means a transformation of a message using an asymmetric cryptosystem such that a person having the initial message and the signer's public key can accurately determine:

 (1) whether the transformation was created using the private key that corresponds to the signer's public key; and